-A. We are not using bCourses for anything other than synchronizing access to Gradescope, so as long as you are enrolled in the class, you don’t need anything.
-All class materials are available online through the website, communications happen on EdStem, and computational work is done on the DataHub.
+A. We will only be using bCourses for synchronizing access to Gradescope.
+As long as you are enrolled in the class right now, you don’t need anything.
+All class materials are available online through the website; communications happen on EdStem; and computational work is done on the DataHub.

 Q. I would like to make a class-wide announcement about my project/group/initiative/etc.

 A. We only allow posts made on EdStem and you must make it yourself, we do not make posts on your behalf.
 These are our guidelines for EdStem posts from student groups - they must be text-only posts (no videos) where the announcement:

 - Has to do with teaching or tutoring in a non-commercial setting, or